In the last unit, you were introduced to the ocean basins: The Pacific, Atlantic, Indian and Arctic.

 The Atlantic is thought to be the saltiest of the oceans, with the average salinity ranging between 33 – 37 parts per thousand.
 Tides in the southern Atlantic are semi-diurnal; meaning there are two high tides and two low tides each day.
 The water temperature ranges from -20C to 29oC.
 In the Atlantic, you will find the Bermuda Triangle, the Gulf Stream, trade winds and plenty of annual hurricanes.

-The Artic Basin is the shallowest of the four basins with an average depth of 1,205 meters (3,953 ft).
-The deepest point in the Artic Ocean is the Eurasia Basin.
+The Arctic Basin is the shallowest of the four basins with an average depth of 1,205 meters (3,953 ft).
+The deepest point in the Arctic Ocean is the Eurasia Basin.